Theatre review: When We Ran

 The show could do with a bit more room to breathe - there is a feeling that the actors are always having to find ways to manoeuvre around the instruments, and more time, too, to establish relationships and explore themes.
 It’s a big story to tell in an hour, and some of the plot details get a little lost or muddled.

 But the atmosphere is captivating.
-Set somewhere in North America, though it isn’t clear where or when, the show evokes a powerful sense of what it means to discover a world that is full of danger and wonder, far beyond anything you thought you knew.
+Set somewhere in North America, though it isn’t clear where or when, it evokes a powerful sense of what it means to discover a world full of danger and wonder, far beyond anything you thought you knew.

 Almost Done!